yassine-bouabda/yassine-bouabda.github.io/README.md

 ## 🧑‍💻 About Me
 ML and R&D Engineer with 5 years of experience.

 I am experienced in the combination of **Machine Learning**, **Software development** and **Research**.

 I have developed this skill set through experience in the fields of Academia ,Corporate Engineering and an AI Start-Up.

-### Call to Action

-I'd love for us to connect further!
+### 📩 I'd love for us to connect further!

 Feel free to reach me on [LinkedIn](https://www.linkedin.com/in/yassine-bouabdallaoui/).
 Interested in learning more?
 You can also check out my publications on [ResearchGate](https://www.researchgate.net/profile/Yassine-Bouabdallaoui) or read my latest thoughts on [Medium](https://medium.com/@bouabdallaoui.yassine).

 I’m always open to interesting conversations, collaborations, or work opportunities.
 Don’t hesitate to get in touch!

+---

 ## 🎓 Education
 - **PhD in Engineering**